yesgee/socialights/project-plan.md

 **Gitter:** We use our [chatroom on Gitter](https://gitter.im/mobi-led/mobi-led) to communicate with the team.

-**2-Daily standups:** During weeks when a lot of development is done, we plan to use 2-daily standups (either in a short meeting, on Google Hangouts or on Gitter) to keep the team up to date on every member's individual progress.
+**2-Daily standups:** During the sprints, we plan to use 2-daily standups (either in a short meeting, on Google Hangouts or on Gitter) to keep the team up to date on every member's individual progress and issues.

 **Weekly meetings:** We use weekly meetings (every Tuesday) with the entire team.
-During these meetings we discuss problems we encounter, brainstorm about the project and define the project planning.
+During these meetings we discuss strategy, direction and we brainstorm about the project.
 Summaries of these meetings are posted on our [webpage](https://mobi-led.github.io/).

-**External contacts:** For external communication, we can be contacted on our email addresses (see above).
+**External parties:** External parties can contact the team on our email addresses (see above).
 We have a primary contact (or responsible team member) for different subjects, so external parties are in contact with the same person every time.

 **Webpage:** Our [webpage](https://mobi-led.github.io/) is used to post updates about the project.

 ### Development

-**Github Issues:** Development tasks and bugs will be created on the [Issues system on Github](https://github.com/mobi-led/mobi-led/issues) and assigned to a team member.
-This team member is responsible for the completion of the task.
+**Taiga:** Our project management tool is [Taiga](https://taiga.io/).
+Here, we manage our Backlog, User Stories, Tasks and Issues.
+User Stories are assigned to the responsible team member.
+This team member assigns the tasks within the User Story and is responsible for completion and integration of the User Story.

 **Git and Github:** We use [Git](http://git-scm.com/) for version control.
-Our repository is hosted on [Github](https://github.com/mobi-led/mobi-led).
+Our repository is hosted on [Github](https://github.com/mobi-led/).

-**Branching Model:** The [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model is used, which means that features are built in *feature-branches*, which are merged in the *develop* branch, which should only contain stable code.
+**Branching Model:** The [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model is used, which means that features are built in *feature-branches*, which are merged in the *develop* branch.
+The *develop* branch should only contain stable code, this means that pull requests to *develop* have to be reviewed before a merge.
 The *master* branch contains production code and is managed by the *lead developers* only.
 Different versions of the software are represented as *tags*.

 **Commits:** Commits should always have a commit message describing the changes and preferably also mention the related issues.
 The first line of the commit message should be max.
 50 characters, extra information can be added by inserting an empty line after the first line, and Markdown can be used.

 **Files to commit:** Commits should only contain relevant source code files.
 A ``.gitignore`` file will make sure developers don't commit build files and other irrelevant files.

-**Synchronisation:** Developers should always try to keep their branches up-to-date with the *develop* branch by *rebase*-ing often.
-When multiple developers are working on the same branch, they are required to coordinate with each other to avoid conflicting changes.
+**Synchronization:** Developers should always try to keep their branches up-to-date with the *develop* branch by *rebase*-ing often.
+When multiple developers are working in the same branch (which is not recommended), they are required to coordinate with each other to avoid conflicting changes.

 **Tests:** Every piece of code should be sufficiently tested.
-It is good practice to include both the functional code and the test cases for that source code in a commit.
+It is good practice to include both the functional code and the test cases for that source code in the same commit.

 **Documentation:** Source should contain a sufficient amount of documentation to help other team members understand the code.
 For our Android source code, we use [JavaDoc](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html).
+For JavaScript development, [Docco](https://jashkenas.github.io/docco/) is used.

 **Code Conventions:** Android Source code should conform to the [Android Code Style](http://source.android.com/source/code-style.html).
+JavaScript code should conform to the [Google JavaScript Styleguide](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).
+A [jshint](http://jshint.com/) file is used to help developers write consistent code.
 Furthermore, an [editorconfig](http://editorconfig.org/) file will be available in the repository to make sure all editors other than Android Studio will use the same configuration.

 **Code Reviews:** After completing a feature-branch, the assignee should create a *Pull Request* to the *develop* branch.
 Another developer is assigned to review this pull request.
 This developer has to review the source code, run the tests and then merge the feature into the *develop* branch.